Labrys-Group/glue-solana-oft/prod deploy sol.md

 ### Deploy a OFT peer

-Don't forget to update the decimals in the oft contract!
+Don't forget to update the decimals in the oft contract, not just the deploy script!
 Update tokenConfig in the deploy script

 pnpm hardhat lz:deploy